 Next stop was Crystal Pool.
 They could do a little better with their signage over here, as we are not sure which of the spots we were looking at was Crystal Pool, but with the wild waves, they all looked pretty crystal - such an amazing shade of blue.

 On the road down to the pools, we pass some ruins that get very little mention in the brochures.
 They're called the Arches, and apparently continue to intrigue Norfolk Island’s historians and archaeologists.
-The Arches are a series of impressive brick structures incorporating many arches, built during Norfolk Island’s second convict era and are part of an old estate known a Longridge settlement.
+The Arches are a series of impressive brick structures, built during Norfolk Island’s second convict era and are part of an old estate known as Longridge settlement.

 The Arches’ fine craftsmanship and enduring architecture have left few clues about the structure’s former purpose.
 Longridge was a convict settlement comprising of some 35 buildings, including prisoners’ barracks, stables, barns, a bakehouse and houses for the overseers and superintendents.
-The prison was known as Branka House and was comprised of three wings.
+The prison was known as Branka House.
 Convicts confined here worked the farm and provided food for the rest of the settlement.
-Some say the Arches are the ruins of the prisoners’ barracks, which were used to test new techniques in rehabilitation in the mid-1800s.
-Longridge was renowned for its formidable solitary confinement cells.
-Others believe the site was simply a stable for the settlement’s horses.
+Some say the Arches are the ruins of the prisoners’ barracks while others believe the site was simply a stable for the settlement’s horses.
 It's all a bit of a mystery.

 A little further along the coast, we spent some time in Hundred Acres Reserve.
 Located on Norfolk Island’s southern coastline, Hundred Acres Reserve protects a patch of coastal forest and offers one of the island’s most tranquil walks.
 The trail winds through white oaks, Norfolk pines and Moreton Bay fig trees before emerging at Rocky Point.